 Mouse: Logitech MX Master.
 One of my first big upgrades I got after my previous mouse (which I don’t remember the name of) got lost.
 The ability to support multiple devices and have horizontal scroll are huge bonuses I never really noticed until I started using this mouse.

-Surprisingly or unsurprisingly, my hardware outside of my computers does not have the level of customization that my computer has.
-I have a whatever smartphone with a minimal UI to minimize usage, and beyond that I have an assortment of Garmin devices (cycling computer and smartwatch, to name a few) for cycling and running.
+I also have a Google Pixel with GrapheneOS and an assortment of Garmin devices (cycling computer and smartwatch, to name a few) for cycling and running.